8 Gastric Sleeve regrets patient may face and how to handle them

 Keep in mind, sleeve gastrectomy is not just about losing weight, but a commitment to a 180° transformation in habits, such as eating and exercising.

 So, if you lose weight less than expected or it’s slow progress, don’t worry, it is still progress.
+Everyone’s weight loss journey is unique.
 Be proud of your progress regardless of the timeline and keep going.

 2. Hitting plateau from time to time

-Hitting the plateau (being stuck on the same weight for a while) a common experience with some patients, it is remaining at the same weight for a few weeks or a month.
-Every once in a while it is mandatory to change your diet and hitting a plateau is actually a sign from your body telling you to switch your diet.
-With these three elements, you can help with the annoying plateau problem:
+Hitting the plateau is a common experience with some patients, it is remaining at the same weight for a few weeks or a month.
+Every once in a while it is mandatory to change your diet and hitting a plateau is actually a sign from your body, telling you to change your diet.
+With these three elements, you can renovate a healthy and nourished body:

 3. Eating/chewing swiftly